Projects

 Drawing on computational methods used in large-scale controversy analysis, this project explored the dynamics of social media networks and their impacts on society, which becomes crucial to understanding civic engagement in contemporary social and political movements.
 Through a visual network and semantic analysis, we propose mapping and investigating how digital social media platforms, particularly Twitter, have been utilized not only to disseminate information about the Vancouver Transit Referendum but also to encourage civic engagement on mobility and public transportation in a highly contentious and controversial environment.

-Between January and may 2015 Metro Vancouver was immersed in a debate about public investments in transit for the next 30 years.
-The topic became controversial when Mayor’s Council proposed to increase the sales taxes to fund the project, and a referendum was called to decide about the adoption of this new revenue sources for Metro Vancouver transportation.
-From Feb 11 to March 11, we captured this conversation on Twitter to investigate how digital social media platforms have been used to broadcast information of public interest, as well as promote civic engagement.
-This project maps, visualizes, and explores public opinion and interactions among people using social media.
+Between January and May 2015, the Metro Vancouver area was immersed in a debate about public investments in transit for the next 30 years.
+The topic became controversial when the Mayor’s Council proposed increasing sales taxes to fund the project, and a referendum was called to decide whether to adopt these new revenue sources for Metro Vancouver transportation.
+From Feb 11 to March 11, we captured this conversation on Twitter to investigate how digital social media platforms have been used to broadcast information of public interest and promote civic engagement.
+This project maps, visualizes, and explores public opinion and social media interactions among people.

 As an inherent human condition, mobility brings together communicative, technological, geographical, economic, cultural, and social forces that transform the surrounding space.
-In fact, space only becomes social meaningful through human agency and activities, such as walking and the desire to move in one or another direction.
-As we walk, we always leave some sort of traces behind, which could be both immaterial, like nostalgia or desire, and concrete, such as built environment, and marks on the sand.
+In fact, space becomes socially meaningful only through human agency and activities, such as walking and the desire to move in one direction or another.
+As we walk, we always leave traces behind, which can be both immaterial, such as nostalgia or desire, and concrete, such as the built environment and marks on the sand.

-All these moments and traces are transitory (space) and temporary (time), which makes difficult to understand and analyze their nature and rules.
-Yet, if we follow our trails we might be able to understand our interactions with the surrounding environment and with other people; we even might be able to grasp the patterns and rules that govern our movements.
+All these moments and traces are transitory (space) and temporary (time), which makes it difficult to understand and analyze their nature and rules.
+Yet, if we follow our trails, we can understand our interactions with the surrounding environment and with other people; we can even grasp the patterns and rules that govern our movements.

 Human Spatial Movement is an interactive visualization that enables you to discover your mobility pattern through time and space.
-It shows all your Moves data into a map while you can filter by date and type of transportation, and encode information by type of transportation and duration.
+It shows all your Moves data on a map, allowing you to filter by date and transportation type, and encode information by transportation type and duration.
 You can uncover your digital traces to learn about your mobility preferences in everyday life.

-This project was developed as a project for my course in Knowledge Visualization and Communication at the SIAT Ph.D. program.
+This project was developed for my course in Knowledge Visualization and Communication in the SIAT Ph.D. program.

 DH experience